Dedzsinator/pyHMSSQL/README.md

 -- Logout
 logout

--- Visualize a specific index
+-- Show all indexes in the current database query VISUALIZE BPTREE

-query VISUALIZE INDEX idx_customer_email ON customers
+-- Show all indexes on a specific table query VISUALIZE BPTREE ON customers

--- Visualize all indexes on a table query VISUALIZE INDEX ON customers
+-- Show a specific index

--- Visualize all indexes in the database query VISUALIZE INDEX
+query VISUALIZE BPTREE idx_customer_email ON customers

 -- Create a database (admin only) query CREATE DATABASE test_db ✅